 You could also pick up a rosca de reyes at any of the 12 locations of La Monarca, which stretch from Santa Monica to Pico Rivera.
 The homegrown bakery chain makes the cake from scratch using candied cactus, cookie crust and walnuts.
 You can get it in two sizes.

 Super A Foods, with eight locations in Southern California, always has a broad and colorful selection.
 The parking lot of the northeast L.A. location is also the parking lot where Lady Gaga and Bradley Cooper come up with the song "Shallow" in A Star Is Born.

 It's not too late to place an order for your vegan rosca de reyes at Delicias Bakery in Highland Park.
-Order by 8 p.m. pm on Friday, January 3 for pick up on Saturday, January 5 or Mondsy, January 6.
+Order by 8 p.m. pm on Friday, January 3 for pick up on Sunday, January 5 or Mondsy, January 6.
 Delicias will also be serving regular roscas from Friday, January 3 through Monday, January 6.